-If you (or your spouse or domestic partner) have medical or prescription drug coverage through another employer or retiree group, please contact that group's benefits administrator.
-The benefits administrator can help you determine how your current coverage will work with our plan.
-You can also call Customer Service if you have any questions.
-You can ask about your (or your spouse or domestic partner's) employer or retiree health benefits, premiums, or the enrollment period.
+If you have other prescription drug coverage through your (or your spouse or dependent domestic partner's) employer or retiree group, please contact that group's benefits administrator.
+The benefits administrator can help you determine how your current prescription drug coverage will work with our plan.